 Market Rating

 The current overall Market Quality is good.
-There is currently an oversupply of residential care homes in the market.
-There is a need to work with the market to ensure care home provision meets future demand and need, including an increase in nursing care provision.
-Covid has impacted the speed of which we can develop and shape this market.
+There is currently an oversupply of registered residential care homes in the market.
+There is a need to work with the market to ensure care home provision meets future demand and need, including an increase in nursing care provision and supporting adults with more complex needs later in life.

 Market Quality | Market Supply | ECC Demand |